Learn more about depression: introduction

 Counselling is a form of therapy that helps you think about the problems you're experiencing in your life so you can find new ways of dealing with them.

-See your GP for more information about accessing NHS talking treatments.
+See a GP for more information about accessing NHS talking treatments.
 They can refer you for local talking treatments for depression.

 You also have the option of self-referral.
-This means that if you prefer not to talk to your GP, you can go directly to a psychological therapies service.
+This means that if you prefer not to talk to a GP, you can go directly to a psychological therapies service.

 Most people with moderate or severe depression benefit from antidepressants, but not everybody does.

-You may respond to one antidepressant but not to another, and you may need to try 2 or more treatments before you find one that works for you.
+You may respond to 1 antidepressant but not to another, and you may need to try 2 or more treatments before you find one that works for you.

 The different types of antidepressant work about as well as each other.
 But side effects vary between different treatments and people.

-When you start taking antidepressants, you should see your GP or specialist nurse every week or 2 for at least 4 weeks to assess how well they're working.
+When you start taking antidepressants, you should see a GP or specialist nurse every week or 2 for at least 4 weeks to assess how well they're working.

 If they're working, you'll need to continue taking them at the same dose for at least 4 to 6 months after your symptoms have eased.